5 Hikes Near Seattle and Where to Eat Seattle

 At Friday Harbor, we grabbed a good fish sandwich at Hungry Clam, where the cole slaw was great and the views of the harbor were fantastic.
 We then stopped in the local grocery for some fresh lox, mascarpone cheese, crackers and a bottle of wine, and jumped on San JuanTransit.

-Finding Orcas at Lime Kiln Point
+Finding Orcas at Lime Kiln Point near Seattle

 San Juan Transit has two transit lines, and the schedule can be a bit difficult to read.
 Just ask the driver, and he’ll sort it out for you.
 We loved our driver, who also owned the business.
 He clearly enjoyed entertaining the tourists and sincerely wanted us to have a good time.
 We asked him for the best place to day hike, and he took us right out to Lime Kiln Point State Park.
+We had to take a hike to see orcas near Seattle.

 At Lime Kiln, we hiked about a mile on the coastal trail down to the point to hunt for orcas.
 Sadly, we didn’t see any all day, but the views rewarded us, and the lighthouse thrilled us.
 We headed north, stopped in the Lime Kiln Lighthouse, talked to the orca researches, and got a tally of how many and which whales they had recently seen.
 The news wasn’t good.